NSLS-II-BMM/BeamlineManual/docs/manage.rst

 `something` as its first argument.
 Setting ``xrd=True`` forces the ``focus=True`` and ``target=0`` arguments to the ``change_edge()`` command to be set.
-This will move to the specified energy, place the photon delivery mode in :quoted:`XRD` mode, optimize the second crystal and the slit height, and move to an approximately M2 bender position.
+This will move to the specified energy, place the photon delivery mode in `XRD` mode, optimize the second crystal and the slit height, and move to an approximately M2 bender position.